Israelzemedkun/Rs/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My research focuses on utilizing data science, remote sensing, and machine learning to address environmental and policy challenges.
-As a Remote Sensing Research Assistant at Ashoka University, I developed machine learning models for vegetation and air pollution detection using satellite data, refining methodologies and enhancing model accuracy.
+              My research centers on leveraging data science, remote sensing, and machine learning to tackle environmental and policy challenges.
+As a Remote Sensing Research Assistant at Ashoka University, I developed machine learning models for vegetation and air pollution detection using satellite data, refining methodologies to enhance model accuracy.

-        During my externship with the National Geographic Society and The Nature Conservancy, I conducted landscape and gap analysis for freshwater conservation projects.
-I am passionate about exploring the intersection of technology and environmental sustainability and am always open to collaboration and discussion on my work.
-Please feel free to reach out. 😃
+              During my externship with the National Geographic Society and The Nature Conservancy, I conducted landscape and gap analyses for freshwater conservation projects.
+I am passionate about exploring the intersection of technology and environmental sustainability and  I’m always open to new collaborations—so don’t be afraid to drop me a line.
+Let’s see what we can uncover together! 😃

     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Current projects
       filters:
         folders:
           - publication